Adidas ClimaChill Rocket Review Facts

 Where do we start with the ClimaChill Rocket?
 This running shoe from Adidas is fully loaded with signature boost technology and ready to hit the ground running…literally.
 This running shoe was specifically designed to be comfortable and breathable, for runners from all types of backgrounds.
 Stay energized throughout each step with the ultra-responsive Boost technology applied to the ClimaChill Rocket.
 From the attached tongue to the reliable cushioning, This running shoe has the features needed to plug in the miles!

-The outsole of the Adidas ClimaChill Rocket is made tough, so that it can last long.
+The outsole of the Adidas ClimaChill Rocket is made tough so that it can last longer.
 It is made with a durable rubber material that can handle being used daily.
 It is very flat and thin, with virtually no tread present, which indicates that this running shoe is specifically meant for the road.
 The outsole has a diamond-like pattern which exposes the boost midsole right above.

 The midsole contains one of Adidas’ most advanced technology; the Boost.
 This technology is a foam unit that is made with thousands of compacted TPU pellets.
 In the ClimaChill Rocket, the Boost technology spreads throughout the entire length of the shoe.
 The Boost foam